Opium (KMFDM album): Release

-Sascha Konietzko has stated that Opium was originally released in a limited run of cassettes and distributed through the Hamburg club scene in 1984.
+Opium is said to have originally been released in a limited run of cassettes and distributed through the Hamburg club scene in 1984.
 In the early 2000s, the original 8-track tapes were salvaged from a house, after surviving a fire and years of sitting in damp boxes.
 This had left them in a damaged state.
-Konietzko further said that he salvaged what information was still intact on the tapes, and then set about re-creating the tracks.
+Sascha Konietzko said that he salvaged what information was still intact on the tapes, and then set about re-creating the tracks.
 This included reprogramming drums on some tracks with the original sounds, or sounds close to the original.
 In a 2007 interview with Outburn Magazine, Konietzko said the Opium remaster "...is going to provide the missing link to 'Where did KMFDM even come from in the first place?'.
 If you begin with What Do You Know, Deutschland? you kind of skip the first part."

-In 2022 During an online feud between Konietzko and Raymond Watts, Watts claimed that "contrary to bullshit myth making stories about fires and lost tapes, Opium was recorded in the mid 90s by Bill Rieflin, Konietzko and me."
-Konietzko did not answer to these allegations.
+However, during an online feud in 2022 between Konietzko and Raymond Watts, Watts claimed that "contrary to bullshit myth making stories about fires and lost tapes, Opium was recorded in the mid 90s by Bill Rieflin, Konietzko and me."
+Neither he nor Konietzko have commented further about the album, so its true origins remain unconfirmed.